Junxian-Li-0/sPGGM_project/README.md

 ## sPGGM

-a sample-perturbed Gaussian graphical model for identifying pre-disease stages and signaling molecules of disease progression
+A sample-perturbed Gaussian graphical model for identifying pre-disease stages and signaling molecules of disease progression

 ## Usage
 Download the source codes and unzip the UCEC_sample.rar.
-The code has been tested in Matlab R2021b
+The code has been tested in Matlab R2021b.

 The implement of sPGGM on TCGA-UCEC dataset is shown as examples in this project.
 The input data can be changed with theother datasets if necessary.